maugus0/ShuffleX/README.md

 # ShuffleX
-This is a package built in Golang that simulates playing around a deck of 52 cards.
-It has a lot of functions to simulate playing around with a deck of cards, like; newDeck, print, shuffle, deal, saveToDeck and newDeckFromFile.
-I have also written a couple of useful tests in Golang that check whether all the functions are working correctly or not.
+This Go package provides a simulation of a standard 52-card deck, offering various functions to manipulate and interact with the deck.
+It includes essential operations such as: newDeck – Creates a new deck of 52 cards. print – Displays the deck contents. shuffle – Randomly shuffles the deck. deal – Splits the deck into hands. saveToDeck – Saves the deck to a file. newDeckFromFile – Loads a deck from a file.
+Additionally, the package includes well-structured unit tests in Golang to ensure the correctness of all functionalities.

+🚀 Perfect for learning Go, practicing TDD, or building card-based applications!

 <img src="img/ShuffleX1.png" />